Josh Bell Player Props: Guardians vs. Rockies

 Josh Bell At The Plate

-- Bell is batting .220 with eight doubles, two home runs and 15 walks.
+- Bell has eight doubles, two home runs and 15 walks while hitting .221.

-- In 22 games played this season, he has homered in two of them.
+- He has gone deep in two of 23 games played this season, and in 2% of his plate appearances.

-- He has scored in six games this season (27.3%), but has had no multi-run games.
+- He has scored in six of 23 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.